wxwxwwxxx/VertebralFractureGrading/README.md

 ## Data

-To support the research community of medical image analysis, our dataset is **publicly available** at [Google Drive](https://drive.google.com/drive/folders/1EM5zSf8OwBav6doZnLRaXGR-UupEyzjP?usp=sharing).
+To support the research community of medical image analysis, our dataset is **publicly available** at [OneDrive](https://ucasaccn-my.sharepoint.com/:f:/g/personal/weixin_ucas_ac_cn/EmulCm-JKdhOvVZkjBM431ABhogi8yK5leXak8fLdixvsw?e=F4NqVA).
 You can find the detailed introduction in the `dataset` folder.

 Additionaly, if you are going to train our model with your own data, you can refer to the `pre-process` folder to arrange the dataset.